 Glancing at the cook briefly before averting his gaze back to his full plate, the green haired swordsman wished that the cook could use the same level of passion to do other things besides his cooking- preferably something involving the two of them...

-He could imagine the skinny blonde trailing his fingers across his muscular chest seductively, toying with the cold jewellery in his ear with a wet and skilful tongue.
-He tried to imagine what it would feel like to be touched by those talented hands and those tempting lips-
+He could imagine the skinny blonde trailing his fingers across his chest, toying with the cold jewellery in his ear with a wet and skilful tongue.
+He tried to imagine what it would feel like to be touched by those talented hands -

 "You're not feeling sick are you Zoro?
-Maybe I should check your temperature, you're looking a little flushed-" the concerned reindeer said, the exhaustion present on his face.
+Maybe I should check your temperature, you're looking a little flushed-" the concerned reindeer said.

 Chopper placed a hoof on the swordsman's head and frowned.